 As a generalization the use of more blue and/or higher Kelvin daylight is necessary for specimens, which are deeper in the water column (such as 14000K daylight for depths past 12 inches).
 Another consideration is whether the emitter is wide angle or more focused, as this can determine which emitter combination is best based on specimen placement.

 For instance a Maxima Clam that is placed on the bottom of a 24 inch deep tank will likely do best with more Reef Blue emitters (50,000K @ 465-485nm) in the emitter mix, or even supplemental 20,000K Metal Halide.

 Or better, I would suggest placing the Maxima Clams on shelves higher up on your “live rock” reef.
 (To keep your Clam off the bottom away from bristle worms, etc. as well as provide better lighting to your clams) Depending upon how far under the surface you place these and other photosynthetically sensitive inhabitants will allow for more wide angle LEDs such as the 1500 Ultima Ocean Blue.

-Coral such as an Acropora coral placed on your tank “reef” at 6 inches under the surface may do well with lower daylight emitters that still have a high output and light spread.
+Coral such as an Acropora coral placed on your tank “reef” at 6 inches under the surface may do well with lower daylight emitters, Which still have a high output and light spread.

 - DIY LED Fixtures:

 This brings me to DIY LED fixtures, where I will be brief and point out that this may well be a worth while endeavor (if only for the enjoyment of building your own equipment).

 Many have had reasonable success with over the counter CRee emitters as well as Bridgelux emitters.